-- 211's/220's are due the same day T&L approval is due – those that can be created and submitted prior to this deadline are encouraged.
+- 211's/220's are due one business day before T&L approval is due – those that can be created and submitted prior to this deadline are encouraged.
 220's and 211's can be obtained through HRMS.
 Please refer to the UR Documentation section within HRMS for assistance with completing the 211 and 220 forms.

 - 800 forms are due to Payroll by the 15th of each month to guarantee they will be reflected in that month's ledger.
 Please refer to the UR Documentation section within HRMS for assistance with completing 800 forms.

 - Off-Cycle Check Requests are due by 11 a.m. for a check to be produced that same day.
 Completed requests received by 11 a.m. will be processed that same business day available for pick-up after 4:00 pm.
 Payroll will contact the requestor when the check is available for pickup.
 Please note: if the off-cycle check request is for the current pay period, the check will be available on pay day.

 - Check processing fee - Effective July 1, 2007, all departmental requests for off-cycle payroll checks will be charged $30 per check processed.
 Off-cycle payroll checks are special pay orders that occur outside the normal payroll cycle runs.
 Off-cycle checks are 'live' checks; direct deposit is not available.
 The individual or the departmental representative can pick up the off-cycle check with appropriate ID.
 Off-cycle checks will not be mailed from the Payroll Office.
 Any questions, please contact the Payroll Office at 275-2040.